PaloAltoNetworks/terraform-provider-prismacloud/docs/resources/cloud_account.md

 * `protection_mode` - (Optional) Defaults to "MONITOR"

 ### GCP

+!> The Prisma Cloud API returns a series of asterisks for the private key of the `credentials_json` field instead of the configured value.
+Because of this, the provider cannot detect configuration drift on the private key within the `credentials_json` param.

 * `account_id` - (Required) GCP project ID.
 * `enabled` - (Optional, bool) Whether or not the account is enabled (defualt: `true`).
 * `group_ids` - (Required) List of account IDs to which you are assigning this account.